 In a letter to the editor published days after Ortwein’s execution, noted Pittsburgh journalist, feminist, abolitionist, and death penalty opponent, Jane Grey Swisshelm, focused her ire on Agnes Hamnett, for failing to meet her “obligation of personal care to her children” by going out that evening.

-Post-mortem examination, crude though it was, found no mental abnormalities.
+Post-mortem examination of Ortwein, crude though it was, found no mental abnormalities.

 Due to its scale and circumstances, the Ortwein case is often included among the most notorious cases in Allegheny County history.